Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-We are currently offering two entry routes into becoming a Police Officer with Norfolk Constabulary.
+We are currently offering two entry routes into becoming a Police Officer with Suffolk Constabulary Constabulary.
 There's the Police Constable Entry Programme and the Police Constable Degree Apprenticeship.

 It's really important for you to make the right choice regarding which entry route suits you personally before you apply.
 Carefully read the guidance we have provided which explains the key differences between our entry routes.
 We can only support requests to transition between entry routes in exceptional circumstances.